 Being vegan you can't just ignore the fact that you still need to get enough iron and protein.
 That's why red lentils are one of my favorite ingredients.
 These little suckers are packed with lots of healthy iron, protein, and a ton of fiber.
 You know...that stuff that keeps things running smoothly ;)

-Oh right, back to these lentil spring rolls.
-They are actually considered Vietnamese spring rolls because they are made with rice paper.
-However, I doubt the Vietnamese put lentils into their spring rolls.
-Correct me if I’m wrong…
+Oh right, back to these lentil summer rolls.
+I doubt the Vietnamese put lentils into their summer rolls.
+Correct me if I'm wrong...